2021 Public Policy Platform

 VII.
 ACCESS TO HOUSING

 Increase affordable and accessible housing so people with I/DD can live in the community.

-Accessible housing includes physical access, as well as, access to transportation for jobs and social opportunities.
+Accessible housing includes physical access, as well as access to transportation for jobs and social opportunities.

-VII.
+VIII.
 LAW ENFORCEMENT AND JUSTICE

-VIII.
+IX.
 CIVIL RIGHTS

 Close the remaining state institution and oppose the expansion of State Residential Centers (SRCs) and new admissions including respite care.